FAA approves Boeing’s fix for 737 MAX electrical flaw, clearing the way for return to flight

 The design change that caused the problem was introduced in early 2019, just months before MAXs were grounded worldwide after the second fatal crash in Ethiopia that investigators attributed largely to an entirely separate design flaw in the jet’s new flight control system.

-The change to the electrical racks was so subtle that when they arrived from Salt Lake to the Renton final assembly line for installation, they looked exactly as they had previously.
+The change to the electrical racks was so subtle that when they arrived from Salt Lake City to the Renton final assembly line for installation, they looked exactly as they had previously.
 Mechanics installed them and quality inspectors checked them as they had always done.

 And the degradation of the electrical grounding didn’t show up immediately.
 The person at Southwest said the design change didn’t eliminate the necessary grounding path, just “made it not as good” as it should be.